 St. Tammany Project Christmas started in 2002 to provide gifts and a Christmas dinner to children in need in St. Tammany Parish, Louisiana.
 Children are accepted for the program if their families qualify under Federal poverty guidelines, and the organization consults with other local charities to avoid duplication of services.
 What we love about this initiative is that it is focused on maintaining dignity for the families involved.
 Project Christmas enables needy families to experience and share Christmas as family.
 Families pick up their gifts and food baskets several days in advance so their children can be surprised on Christmas Day.
 How amazing is that?
 Additionally, applicants must provide documentation demonstrating need in order to participate, so you can rest assured that your adopted family is truly in need.
 There are lots of ways to get involved with Project Christmas, and what could be a better way to show your children the true meaning of the holiday season?

-The Ronald McDonald House on Canal Street provides a home away from home for families seeking specialized medical care in the New Orleans area.
-The home’s children and their families have come from 63 out of 64 parishes in Louisiana, many states across the country and all over the world.
+The Ronald McDonald House provides a home away from home for families seeking specialized medical care in the New Orleans area.
+The home’s children and their families have come from parishes across Louisiana, many states across the country and all over the world.
 There are many ways to give back, and you could even consider taking your children shopping for items on the home’s “wish list” and then making a special delivery.
 Consider coloring cards with your family and then mailing them or dropping them off for the families to enjoy.
 The Ronald McDonald House also welcomes snack baskets or bags for the families as well, which are helpful for taking to the hospital.
 Or, the home has a pop tab program (the little tops on cans), which is easy for families; simply collect the tabs and deliver to the house as they then send them to the recycling center and receive compensation in return.

 Random Acts of Kindness